Loyola’s active COVID-19 cases hit all-time high

 November 20, 2020

-Of those positive cases, all are students, with four people in isolation in a residence hall and 27 in isolation off campus.
+All of the cases are among students, with four people in isolation in a residence hall and 27 in isolation off campus.
 Three of these students are exclusively attending classes online this semester.

-Loyola has seen a spike in active cases since the Halloween weekend.
-Prior to Nov.
-20, the highest number of active cases reported on campus was 29 cases on Sept.
-5.
+The university is not mandating regular testing for students or faculty and the bulk of the Loyola community has not been tested for COVID-19.
+The university is offering access to testing for students who do not feel symptoms of COVID-19 prior to the Thanksgiving holiday.

 During the week of Nov.
-12-19, there were 18 new cases, according to Loyola’s data.
+12-19, there were 18 new cases of COVID-19, according to Loyola’s data.
 As of that same week, there have been 118 cumulative cases of COVID-19 in the Loyola community since the beginning of the semester.

 All community members who test positive are required to self-isolate for 10 days after they develop symptoms and can return to campus after they have had no fever for at least three days.